-Johanna started studying Structural Engineering at university, but after six months she realised that it wasn’t for her and decided to completely change path.
-She had always been passionate about beauty and cosmetics, so she decided to do a one year course in this area.
+Johanna started studying Structural Engineering at university, but after six months she realized that it wasn’t for her and decided to completely change path.
+She had always been passionate about beauty and cosmetics, so she decided to do a one-year course in this area.
 Following this, she decided to get experience in an actual spa, so she started an internship at Rocco Forte’s The Charles Spa in Munich.
 Starting as a trainee, Johanna was promoted year after year, and she eventually became the Spa Manager there.
 She has also recently been promoted to Area Spa Manager for Rocco Forte Spas in Germany.

 As a true spa expert, Johanna knows a thing or two about skin problems.
 So, we asked her about hyperpigmentation…